FCI-Tanta/Open-Source-Software/Git.md

 # Commit files from Staging Area
 git commit -m "Initial Commit"

-# Undoing Things
+# diff of what is changed but not staged
-git commit --amend
+git diff

+# diff of what is staged but not yet committed
-git reset <filename>
+git diff --staged

 # Check repo history
 git log